FullStack314/React/README.md

 3. [Intuitive User Interface](#architecture)

 You will get Unlock Your Personalized AI Assistant Effortlessly: Scrape, Upload, and Go.

-> [!WARNING]
-> **Website Scraping Policy**
->
-> This project utilizes web scraping techniques to gather data from various websites.
-It's important to note that not all websites allow scraping, and some may have strict policies against it.
->
-> **Before using this project**
->
-> Take the time to carefully read and understand the scraping policies of each website from which you intend to scrape data.
-These policies can usually be found in the website's terms of service or robots.txt file.
->
-> **Comply with Policies**
->
->Ensure that you comply with the scraping policies of each website.
-Violating these policies could lead to consequences such as account restrictions, IP bans, or legal action.

-> [!NOTE]
-> **Disclaimer**
->
->This project is provided for general-purpose use, and we do not take responsibility for any consequences resulting from the misuse of web scraping techniques.
-Users are solely responsible for ensuring compliance with website scraping policies and any associated risks.

 # Create React